31 July 2025

 1 . alpn=h3,h2 ipv4hint=104.18.10.118,104.18.11.118 ech=AEX+DQBB8QAgACA3XKkVgGIAo4hJHplVuWsZBtekdlMq4qznpgFkewwSQAAEAAEAAQASY2xvdWRmbGFyZS1lY2guY29tAAA= ipv6hint=2606:4700:0:0:0:0:6812:a76,2606:4700:0:0:0:0:6812:b76

 The fact that DNS is used for this purpose can be a little tricky, because DNS itself isn’t protected most of the time.
 DNSSEC, which offers protection, isn’t widely used, but those who want to use ECH can enable it.
-Alternatively, privacy-focused users can get their information encrypted from a trusted third party—for example, by using DNS over HTTPS (DoH).
+In that case, the best the adversary can do is drop the responses for HTTPS DNS record.
+For best results, you'd need to use a DNS provider you can trust—for example, by using DNS over HTTPS (DoH).

 At this point, we have ECH supported in major browsers on the client side, and one major content delivery network (CDN)—Cloudflare—on the server side.
 We have the technical tools, but we need to wait to see how things will play out.
 When Cloudflare activated ECH in late 2024, some countries took note.
 In November 2024, Russia complained that ECH was illegal and started to block it.
 China is also known to be monitoring and interfering with encrypted traffic, including ECH (and its predecessor, ESNI).